project-oak/oak/docs/abi.md

 - sizes of regions in linear memory

-are written as the `usize` type, which is an alias for the `u32` type in the current WebAsssembly implementation(s).
+are written as the `usize` type, which is an alias for the `u32` type in the current WebAssembly implementation(s).
 However, in any future [64-bit](https://github.com/WebAssembly/design/blob/master/FutureFeatures.md#linear-memory-bigger-than-4-gib) version of WebAssembly this `usize` type would instead be an alias for the `u64` type.